petrosDemetrakopoulos/SmartViews/README.md

 If the next view requested by the user is the ```{Brand, Category}``` view for the ```COUNT``` aggregate function, then the ```{Year, Model, Brand}``` cached result will be eliminated as it does not contain each and every field of the requested view.
 Application server will use the previous cached result for the view ```{Brand, Category, Cylinders}``` in order to materialize the view incrementally as it can reduce it to the requested view by summing the aggregate function values of the previous cached result.

-During the evaluation process of the optimal cached result for the fastest materialization of the view, 2 different policies may apply: <br>
+During the evaluation process of the optimal cached result for the fastest materialization of the view different policies may apply: <br>
 (Note: this policy is set in the ```calculationCostFunction``` field of our ```config.json``` file.)

 1) **A Cost Function**